Clemapfel/jluna/docs/manual.md

 ## Executing Code

-`jluna` has two ways of executing code (represented C++ side as string):
+`jluna` has two ways of executing code (represented C++-side as a string):
 + *with* exception forwarding and
 + *without* exception forwarding.

-Code called without exception forwarding will not only not report any errors, but simply appear to "do nothing".
+If code called without exception forwarding fails, it will not only not report any exceptions but simply seem to do nothing.
 If a fatal error occurs, the entire application wil crash without warning.<br>

 Because of this, it is highly recommended to always air on the side of safety by using the `safe_` overloads whenever possible: